-Want a fireplace but want it to be more ‘modern’?
-It doesn’t get much better than this example, with a floating chimney breast with a contemporary stone fire below.
+Want a living room fireplace idea but want it to be more 'modern'?
+It doesn't get much better than this example, with a floating chimney breast with a contemporary stone fire below.
 The floating design acts as a room divider to separate the living and dining areas.

 To create this design you'll need to consult a structural engineer who can advise on removing partition walls and how to leave the chimney breast intact to allows for a cool modern fireplace.

 15. Make storage statement

 Modern storage solutions make a feature of personal belongings, but in a way that makes them feel curated for display – not cluttering and overwhelming.
 This smart wall of storage units incorporates everything, from concealed drawers and boxes, open display cubby holes and shelving ledges.
 And most importantly it houses the TV, making it feel like part of the scheme – rather than a big unattractive black box on the wall.

 Of course you can add doors or a screen if you're looking for ways to hide a tv stylishly.

 16. Welcome a glass ceiling